 You can then decide if employees should be able to share feedback and praise privately with the feedback receiver, if the shared feedback can be visible for the manager and admins, or if feedback can be shared exclusively with the manager(box five through seven).
 The eighth box allows you to decide whether you would like to make sharing praise publicly an option.

 In the last section, you can customize the visibility of the instant feedback analytics.
 You can either share the analytics of the whole company or the analytics of the team the employee is assigned to.

 If you are sending and creating numerous surveys at your company, you may wish to use tags to find a specific survey in the future more easily.
 Admins can generate survey tags by navigating to the ‘settings ⚙️’ > ‘Admin Settings' > ‘Surveys' > ‘Survey Tags.’

-The notification dashboard in the admin settings allows (super) admins to overview all notifications which went out to every user.
+The notification dashboard in the admin settings allows (super) admins to overview all notifications that went out to every user.
 Admins can also resend notifications if needed.
 You can learn more about notifications in Leapsome here.